Grimnak/LoZGame/README.md

 # The Legend of Zelda - Reimagined

-This build features all nine dungeons present in The Legend of Zelda (1986) with slightly modified gameplay and item placements.
+This build features all nine dungeons present in Nintendo's The Legend of Zelda (1986) with slightly modified gameplay and item placements.

 ## Authors:
 Eric Henderson (henderson.939@osu.edu)